arogozhnikov/demuxalot/README.md

 Preprint [is available at biorxiv.](https://www.biorxiv.org/content/10.1101/2021.05.22.443646v2)

+> [!NOTE]
+> My friend recently released a python package to perform single-cell analysis
+> efficiently and without requiring a ton of RAM.
+> Sounds interesting?
+Then give it a try: https://github.com/slaf-project/slaf

 ## Background

 During single-cell RNA-sequencing (scRnaSeq) we pool cells from different donors and process them together.